openstack/project-team-guide/doc/source/dependency-management.rst

    ``openstack/requirements``, including any instructions for excluding versions or choosing different versions for python 2 or 3.
-As part of the same review, run the following command ``generate-constraints -b blacklist.txt -p /usr/bin/python2.7 \
+As part of the same review, run the following command ``tox -e generate``.
+Be sure to only update or add constraints related to your addition.
-   -p /usr/bin/python3.6 -r global-requirements.txt --version-map 3.6:3.4 \
-   --version-map 3.6:3.5 > upper-constraints.txt``.
-Be sure to only update
-   or add constraints related to your addition.
 2. Add the dependency to the appropriate requirements file(s) within the project tree, providing a minimum version specifier.
 If the ``lower-constraints.txt`` file exists in the project tree, then update it